 Additionally, Lemma \ref{relationlem} holds if we replace averaged-filters with filters.

 Next, we find a basis for homology containing all but one of the terms in a relation described in Lemma \ref{relationlem}.
 Moreover, our basis will replace filters with averaged-filters.
-We will use this basis to find another basis in which we remove the need for (averaged-) filters on $2$ wheels.
+We will use this basis to find another basis in which we remove the need for averaged-filters on $2$ wheels.

-\begin{lem} The homology group $H_{k}\big(\text{conf}(n,w);\Q\big)$ has a basis consisting of concatenations of proper wheels such that the largest label is the first label in each and non-trivial proper filters such that the largest label in each wheel is the first label.
+\begin{lem} The homology group $H_{k}\big(\text{conf}(n,w);\Q\big)$ has a basis consisting of concatenations of proper wheels and proper non-trivial averaged-filters such that in each wheel inside or outside an averaged-filter the highest labeled disk comes first.
 We say one wheel ranks above another if it has more disks, or has the same number of disks and its largest label is greater.
 A cycle is in the basis if and only if: \begin{enumerate} \item The wheels in an averaged-filter are in order of increasing rank. \item Adjacent wheels not inside an averaged-filter are in order of decreasing rank. \item Every wheel immediately to the left of an averaged-filter ranks above the least wheel in the averaged-filter. \end{enumerate} \end{lem}

-\begin{proof} There is a bijection between the basis in Theorem \ref{AMthmB} and the set described in the lemma, arising from that map that takes proper filters wheels to proper averaged-filters on the same set of wheels (note an averaged-filter on 2 wheels is the same as a filter on 2 wheels).
+\begin{proof} There is a bijection between the basis in Theorem \ref{AMthmB} and the set described in the lemma arising from that map that takes proper filters to proper averaged-filters on the same set of wheels (note an averaged-filter on 2 wheels is the same as a filter on 2 wheels).
 Thus, if we can write the basis elements of Theorem \ref{AMthmB} in terms of the elements described in the lemma, it follows that the set described in the lemma is a basis.

 An element in the basis of Theorem \ref{AMthmB} is a concatenation product of proper wheels and proper filters, i.e., it is of the form

 for some $r$, where $Z_{j}$ is either a proper wheel $W_{j}$ or a proper filter $F_{j}$, and consecutive $Z_{j}$ satisfy the requirements of points $3$ and $4$ of Theorem \ref{AMthmB}.
 By Propositions \ref{newfilterfromold} and \ref{sign of averaged-filter} we can write the proper filters on $m$ wheels in a basis element of Theorem \ref{AMthmB} as a sum of proper averaged-filters on at most $m$ wheels such these averaged-filters satisfy point $1$, after potentially applying the relation of Proposition \ref{sign of averaged-filter} to rearrange the wheels in an averaged-filter.
 Moreover, the largest labeled disk in each wheel comes first.
 Therefore,